dakerv/-js-for-react-native/README.md

 For task three, I exported my formatArrayStrings function from arrayManipulation file.
 The imported function repeated the same action from Task two, where names corresponding to even numbers are capitalized and names corresponding to odd numbers, remain in lowercase.
 I then implemented a test to show the functionality of my code.
+My code returns an array of the objects, with auto-increment.